Gillete28/Laptop-store/README.md

 # Laptop-store

-That is testing ecommerce project that runs in Node.js and React.js framework
+This is testing ecommerce project that runs in Node.js and React.js framework